mozhao0331/Restaurant_Segmentation_Analysis/README.md

 make clean_sk
 ```

-### Using Makefile to train the Subway USA classification model
+### Using Makefile to train the Subway USA clustering model

-To train the Subway USA classification model and get the interpretation outputs, run the following command:
+To train the Subway USA clustering model, get the interpretation outputs, run the following command:

 ```
 make subway_usa